emcvipr/controller-openstack-cinder/README.md

 * on the cinder-volume node, cd to the cinder/volume/drivers/emc/vipr/cli directory

-* run the viprcli.py command to add ther compute nodes to the ViPR networks
+* run the viprcli.py command to add the compute nodes to the ViPR networks

 ```
    ./viprcli.py openstack add_host -name <hostname>
 ```

 Fibre Channel Specific Notes